chronicleworks/chronicle/docs/domain_modelling.md

 #### CmsId

-An opaque identifier from the Cms being used to author and publish documents.
+An opaque identifier from the CMS being used to author and publish documents.

 #### Title

-A plain text title.
+A plaintext title.

 #### SearchParameter